 If the A-MPDU does not include an EOF MPDU but does include one or more non-EOF-MPDUs that are QoS Data frames belonging to the same block ack agreement and with the Ack Policy field equal to Implicit Block Ack Request for at least one MPDU, then the STA shall either respond with a Compressed BlockAck frame as defined in 10.24.7.5 (Generation and transmission of BlockAck frames by an HT STA or DMG STA) or a Multi-STA BlockAck frame with Ack Type field set to 1 and the TID field set to 14 as defined in 27.4.2 (Acknowledgment context in a Multi-STA BlockAck frame) if the recipient has indicated the all ack support by setting the All Ack Support subfield in the HE MAC Capabilities Information field to 1.

-If the HE STA supports ack-enabled aggregation by setting the Ack-Enabled Aggregation Support subfield in the HE MAC Capabilities Information field to 1, and if the A-MPDU includes a Management frame that solicits an acknowledgment(#17029), and one or more QoS Data frames with the Ack Policy field equal to Normal Ack, or Implicit Block Ack Request, then the STA shall respond with a Multi-STA BlockAck frame as defined in 27.4.2 (Acknowledgment context in a Multi-STA BlockAck frame).

 If the HE STA supports multi-TID aggregation and if the A-MPDU includes two or more QoS Data frames with the Ack Policy field equal to Implicit Block Ack Request and belonging to more than one block ack agreement, then the STA shall respond with a Multi-STA BlockAck frame as defined in 27.4.2 (Acknowledgment context in a Multi-STA BlockAck frame).

 Responding to an HE MU PPDU, HE SU PPDU or HE ER SU PPDU with an HE TB PPDU